mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 * Verify that the ending is `too-popular`
 * Verify that the user is sent to the URL specified in `src/studySetup.js` under `endings -> too-popular`.

+(Template note: The above are example study-specific test instructions.
+Below are some general tests that probably should be kept in your study's test plan).

+**Enabling of permanent private browsing before study has begun**

+* Enable permanent private browsing
+* Install the add-on as per above
+* Verify that the study does not run

+**Enabling of permanent private browsing after study has begun**

+* Install the add-on as per above
+* Verify that the study runs
+* Enable permanent private browsing
+* Verify that the study ends upon the subsequent restart of the browser

+**Private browsing mode test 1**

+* Install the add-on as per above
+* Verify that the study runs
+* Verify that no information is recorded and sent when private browsing mode is active

+**Correct branches and weights**

+* Make sure that the branches and weights in the add-on configuration ([../src/studySetup.js](../src/studySetup.js)) corresponds to the branch weights of the Experimenter entry.
+(Note that for practical reasons, the implementation uses 7 branches instead of the 5 defined study branches.
+The study branches that separate use different populations for training and validation corresponding to separate branches in the implementation)

 ### Design

 Any UI in a Shield study should be consistent with standard Firefox design specifications.
 These standards can be found at [design.firefox.com](https://design.firefox.com/photon/welcome.html).
 Firefox logo specifications can be found [here](https://design.firefox.com/photon/visuals/product-identity-assets.html).